 - Multimedia messaging service (MMS) or “rich messaging,” allows users to send multimedia content, such as pictures, audio, videos, contacts, and other rich forms of media.
 Using the same technology as SMS—MMS has become the new gold standard for mobile communications thanks to its support for multiple media forms.

-What Exactly Is Rich Messaging?
+What are some advantages of Rich Messaging?

-- Messages can be up to 10mb each and exceed 8,000 characters in length.
+RCS has several advantages over traditional text messaging beyond the introduction of multimedia support.- Messages can be up to 10mb each and exceed 8,000 characters in length.

 - Special features like group messaging and integrated video calls are now possible.